PawkaHub/vue-clap/README.md

 A simple Medium-styled clapper (very very alpha-ish) clone for Vue.js inspired by:

-greensin of Discord and the article:
+@greensin of Vue Land (Discord) and the following article:

 https://medium.com/@yonatandoron/how-i-implemented-the-medium-clap-from-scratch-4a16ac90ad3b